Rights and obligations for tenants and landlords

 Landlord entering the dwelling

 Your landlord has a right to enter your residence when this is required to make any repairs.
-However, they cannot do so without your permission – the landlord is absolutely subject to the tenant’s consent in order to enter their dwelling.
-Thus, your landlord must ask you whenever they are planning on carrying out any repairs in your accommodation, and you are within your rights to ask them to do so at another time.
-Urgent repairs and maintenance can be an exception to this, though.
+However, they cannot do so without your permission – the landlord is absolutely subject to the tenant’s consent in order to enter their rented property.
+Thus, your landlord must ask you whenever they are planning on carrying out any repairs in your accommodation.
+It is your right to ask them to do it at another time.
+Urgent repairs are an exception to this.
+You cannot refuse urgent repairs, or you might be liable for the damage that occurs because of your refusal.

 If you live in student housing and share common areas (e.g. bathrooms, kitchen, etc.), the landlord also needs to ask for permission – or at least provide prior notification – in order to enter these.

 If you do not grant your landlord permission to enter and they do so anyways, this could constitute a grave offence.
-You should contact the HTZL if this is the case, as your landlord is trespassing.
+You should contact the Huurteam Zuid-Limburg if this is the case, as your landlord is trespassing.

-Tenants are allowed to make changes to the accommodation, as long as these are not permanent and can be easily undone after the tenant leaves the dwelling.
-If you wish to make more substantial changes, you should definitely ask for your landlord’s permission to do so.
+Tenants are only allowed to make changes to the accommodation, if these are not permanent and can be easily undone after the tenant leaves the residence.
+If you wish to make more substantial changes, you should always ask for your landlord’s permission to do so.

-Any alterations made cannot damage the rentability of the property, or cause its value to decrease.
+Any alterations you make cannot damage the rentability of the property, or cause a decrease in its value.
 As a general rule, you’ll need your landlord’s permission for larger alterations (those that cannot be easily undone).
-Small alterations, like drilling holes (which can be easily filled again) do not require permission.
+Small alterations, like drilling holes do not usually require permission.
+However you need to be aware that when you leave, you need to fill the holes and maybe paint the walls if the holes are still visible after filling them up.
+The holes need to be completely undone.

 Copying your key